rutgerblom/SDDC.Lab/README.md

 An example Pod-Router UserConfig file called ```Pod-010-Router-UserConfig.j2``` has been placed in the ```misc/Router-UserConfig``` directory.
 Although this example is a fully rendered configuration, Jinja2 variables can also be included in the UserConfig file.

-### NSX-T Segment IP Subnet Auto-Allocation (v5)
+### NSX Segment IP Subnet Auto-Allocation (v5)
-SDDC.Lab has a feature where it can automatically assign both IPv4 and IPv6 IP subnet addresses to NSX-T Segments included in your ```config.yml``` file.
-The benefit of using this feature is that it permits you to easily deploy Pods without having to manually configure non-overlapping IP subnets for each NSX-T Segment.
-Of course, if you have a need to manually specify the IP subnet used by a given NSX-T Segment, then you still have that flexibility, too, just as you continue to have the ability to create layer-2 only segments as well.
+SDDC.Lab has a feature where it can automatically assign both IPv4 and IPv6 IP subnet addresses to NSX Segments included in your ```config.yml``` file.
+The benefit of using this feature is that it permits you to easily deploy Pods without having to manually configure non-overlapping IP subnets for each NSX Segment.
+Of course, if you have a need to manually specify the IP subnet used by a given NSX Segment, then you still have that flexibility, too, just as you continue to have the ability to create layer-2 only segments as well.

 Here are the important settings to understand in order to properly utilize this feature: